dmytro-martyniuk/PostAPIConsumer/README.md

 # PostAPIConsumer application

-The application downloads posts from external API https://jsonplaceholder.typicode.com/posts and write into seperate files.
-Every post is written to the separate file with .json extension.
+The application downloads posts from external API https://jsonplaceholder.typicode.com/posts and writes into separate files with .json extension.

 Steps to run:
 1. In application.properties update file.output.path variable